abhaygarodi/C-Programming/README.md

 # CDAC-C-Programs
-Daily practice C language programs during CDAC course — includes examples on loops, arrays, functions, pointers, structures, file handling, and more.
+This repository contains all C programs I practiced and developed while studying at CDAC.
+The goal is to strengthen my understanding of C programming fundamentals — including control structures, arrays, strings, pointers, structures, unions, dynamic memory allocation, and file handling.
+Each folder or file represents daily learning and hands-on coding tasks from CDAC sessions.